Fairness and Inclusion

 The Equity Imperative

 AI's workforce disruption does not affect all populations equally.
-AI Studio Teams creates structured pathways that provide access for all—focusing on what you can do and unlocking your potential.
+AI Studio Teams moves beyond access to Universal Learning.
+We create structured pathways designed with and for learners of all backgrounds—focusing on what you can do and unlocking your potential.

 Explicit Parity Targets